MattHeslington/portfolio-v2/_posts/about-this-site.md

 ---
-title: 'A look behind this site'
+title: 'A Look Behind This Site'
-excerpt: 'A quick look at how I built this site and the technology it uses.'
+excerpt: 'A quick look at the technology behind this site, and techniques I used to build it.'
 coverImage: '/assets/blog/about/mattt.jpg'
 date: '2021-07-26T05:35:07.322Z'
 author: